 On the screen that pops up, click on the UEFI setup and configuration option.
 In the next window, you’ll see an assortment of options you can configure.

-For example, the option might be Legacy Support, UEFI/Legacy Boot, Boot Option Filter, etc.
+For example, the options might be Legacy Support, UEFI/Legacy Boot, Boot Option Filter, etc.

 Whatever method you use to install your Windows 10 will not install if your storage drive doesn’t have enough free space.
 That means you need to create space.

 The first step is to uninstall memory-hogging programs that you’re not using.
-Things like 3D games and programs like Adobe Creative Suite are notorious for eating up disk space.
+3D games and programs like Adobe Creative Suite are notorious for occupying disk space.

-If this doesn’t free up enough space, remove and back up files in the following order.
+Remove and back up files in the following order if this doesn’t free up enough space.
 Using an external hard drive is a quick and easy way to back up your files, such as:

 - Videos files.